 Some of them even begged us to take them to the Germans.

-Because in the conditions they were in, they didn't care.
+Because of the conditions they were in, they did not care.

-Of course not everyone.
-So with those ones, we were quite harsh.
+Of course, not everyone.
+So with those ones, we were harsh.

 Maybe he survived.
 Because they showed me some evidence.

 They ordered me to sign it, so I signed it.
-I don't know.
+I do not know.

-It was in prison when they organized a course for those with a small sentence, I learned to read and write a bit.
+It was in prison when they organized a course for those with small sentences I learned to read and write a bit.

-No. They did not sentence the young Kobielak because he was already dead.
+No. The young Kobielak was not sentenced because he was already dead.

 I stabbed him myself.

-What was I supposed to do, when he told me that Asia was so dark that she is probably a Jew, and if we didn't share the money, he would go to the police station?!
+What was I supposed to do when he told me that Asia was so dark that she was probably a Jew, and if we did not share the money, he would go to the police station?!